Kingxukai/linux/Documentation/filesystems/erofs.rst

            a lcluster-sized pcluster (without CBLKCNT) ^

-If another HEAD follows a HEAD lcluster, there is no room to record CBLKCNT, but it's easy to know the size of such pcluster is 1 lcluster as well.
+If another HEAD follows a HEAD lcluster, there is no room to record CBLKCNT, but it's easy to know the woke size of such pcluster is 1 lcluster as well.

 Since Linux v6.1, each pcluster can be used for multiple variable-sized extents, therefore it can be used for compressed data deduplication.